ImageMagick/ImageMagick/README.txt

   ImageMagick is free software delivered as a ready-to-run binary distribution or as source code that you may use, copy, modify, and distribute in both open and proprietary applications.
-It is distributed under the Apache 2.0 license.
+It is distributed under a derived Apache 2.0 license.

   The ImageMagick development process ensures a stable API and ABI.
 Before each ImageMagick release, we perform a comprehensive security assessment